History of the England cricket team from 1945: 1950s

 England won back the Ashes 1–0 in 1953, amid scenes of great jubilation at the Oval, where Fred Trueman played his only match in the series.
-Willie Watson had blocked out Australia at Lords, and Trevor Bailey everywhere else, and the pair came together in one of the great rearguard actions in England cricket scoring 109 and 71 respectively.
+Willie Watson had blocked out Australia at Lord's, and Trevor Bailey everywhere else, and the pair came together in one of the great rearguard actions in England cricket, scoring 109 and 71 respectively.
 Denis Compton's pull saw England home after Laker (4–75) and Lock (5–45) had bowled Australia out for 162 in their second innings.
-The side which England fielded in that match – Bailey, May, Graveney, Laker, Lock, Trueman, Edrich, Bedser, Hutton, Compton and Evans with Wardle as 12th man ranks with any England have ever put on the field of play.
+The side which England fielded in that match – Bailey, May, Graveney, Laker, Lock, Trueman, Edrich, Bedser, Hutton, Compton and Evans with Wardle as 12th man – ranks with any England have ever put on the field of play.

 Tony Lock was called for throwing, not without reason, against Barbados on England's 1953/54 tour, which ended honours even at 2 all.
 The 17-year-old Garry Sobers was facing at the time.
 More trouble followed as England lost the first two tests and there was more controversy at Georgetown when the crowd rioted after England took a wicket.
 Hutton, who scored 169 in the game, refused to take his team off the field and England went on to win by 9 wickets.
 West Indies amassed 681 at Port of Spain, with the three Ws rampant, but England secured a draw and won at Kingston thanks to Hutton's epic 205 and Bailey's 7 for 34.

 Denis Compton went on the rampage against Pakistan at Trent Bridge in 1954, making 278 before falling to 16-year-old Khalid Hasan.
 Nineteen-year-old, 5 foot 3 and a half inch, Hanif Mohammed, scored 1600 runs on the tour.
 Fazal Mahmood bowled Pakistan to a stunning 24 win at the Oval, with 6 wickets in each innings.
 Bedser and Bailey had been unwisely rested by England and the series was drawn 1–1.

 The Ashes tour of 1954–1955 remains one of the most famous.
-Things looked bleak when Australia piled up 601 – 8 at Sydney and won by an innings with Frank Tyson taking 1 for 160 (and Fred Trueman left at home).
-England won a narrow victory in the second test at Sydney with Johnny Wardle swishing a vital 35 to top score in England's first innings.
+The situation looked bleak when Australia piled up 601 – 8 at Sydney and won by an innings with Frank Tyson taking 1 for 160 (and Fred Trueman left at home).
+England won a narrow victory in the second test at Sydney with Johnny Wardle scoring a vital 35 to top score in England's first innings.
 May and Cowdrey added 116 in the second dig to set Australia 223 and Tyson (6 for 85) and Brian Statham (3 for 45 into the breeze) bowled them out for 184.
 Hutton's faith in fast bowling was repaid as England went on to win the series 3–1.

 England bowled New Zealand out for just 26 at Auckland in March 1955 and won by an innings.
 Tyson took 2 for 10, Statham 3 for 9, Bob Appleyard 4 for 7 and Wardle 1 for 0.
 Len Hutton scored 53 at number 5 in what turned out to be his last test.